m-dorfman/circadian_hue/README.md

 ## How to deploy

-This is a standalone app and can be deployed using normal CDK commands:
+Some lambda functions employ Docker to install necessary dependencies so make sure to `dockerd` This is a standalone app and can be deployed using normal CDK commands:

 in `cdk.json` the following context variables are set: